Centre Hill Museum

-Centre Hill Museum or Centre Hill Mansion as its proper name, completed initial construction in 1823 and was built by Revolutionary War veteran Robert Bolling IV.
+Centre Hill Museum, also referred to as Centre Hill Mansion, was built by Revolutionary War veteran Robert Bolling IV in 1823.
 The Bollings were a very prominent family for many generations, being granted a plot of land in present-day Petersburg by the then King of England.
-Centre Hill served as Union headquarters during the reconstruction period; therefore, a meeting between a Union general and President Lincoln took place inside the home in 1865.
+Centre Hill was appropriated as Union headquarters during the reconstruction period, serving as a meeting place for Union General George Hartsuff and President Lincoln in April 1865.
 President Taft also spent time on the property.
 Its doors were opened as a museum in the 1950s.

 History

 The mansion was built in 1823 by Robert Bolling IV, who had served in the Revolutionary Army.
 An extensive remodeling was undertaken by Robert Buckner Bolling in the 1840s.
 It is a two-story, five-bay, transitional Greek Revival style brick dwelling.
 An east wing was added about 1850.
 The front facade features a has a flat-roofed five-bay verandah supported by six Greek Ionic order columns.

 It was listed on the National Register of Historic Places in 1972.
 It is located in the Centre Hill Historic District.

 Today the house encompasses three American architectural styles.
 The mansion's South Facade is dominated by a Greek Revival-style porch with ionic columns.
 Greek Revival architectural ornamentation is a feature of the interior, along with elements of early Federal style and later Colonial Revival style.

 The 1840s renovation also included construction of a tunnel from the back of the house to nearby Henry Street.
 Slaves used the tunnel to carry food in and out of the house.